sourcegraph/tf-k8s-configs/README.md

 ### Deploy a Kubernetes Cluster
-Provision kubernetes clusters in AWS (EKS), GCP (GKE), and Azure (AKS) quickly with these terraform configurations.
+These Terraform configurations deploy Kubernetes clusters on AWS (EKS), GCP (GKE), and Azure (AKS) with ease.
+Just specify a few variables and watch your cluster come to life!

-To use these terraform configs, you'll need to install [`terraform`](https://developer.hashicorp.com/terraform/downloads) on your local machine.
+## Get Started
+- Install terraform
+- Pick your cloud provider: AWS, GCP, or Azure
+- Navigate to the corresponding directory

-Next, pick the platform you want to deploy your cluster to, and follow the instructions in the README of the corresponding directory.
+- Follow the instructions in the corresponding README
+- Monitor the Terraform output and wait for your cluster to be ready!

+That's it.
+Enjoy and happy Terraforming.